 The requirements of the Code of Virginia regarding suspension and expulsion are included in the Appendices.
 Requirements for the suspension or expulsion of students with disabilities are also outlined in Appendices and are available in the Link: Regulations Governing Special Education Programs for Children with Disabilities .
 Policies should establish a restorative process that outlines re-entry after a student has been excluded.

-The following recommendations should be considered when a student is suspended or expelled.
+The following recommendations and requirements should be considered when a student is suspended or expelled.

 In 2020, House Bill 415 amended § 22.1-277.04 її and 22.1-277.05 її of the Code of Virginia to read “School boards shall adopt policies and procedures to ensure that suspended students are able to access and complete graded work during and after the suspension.”
-A student who has been suspended
+A student who has been suspended must have access to graded work during and after the term of the suspension.
+A student who has been expelled may also have access to graded work.

 Provide appropriate alternative placements to allow the student to make academic progress.